 Our vision is to provide a high quality annual event to all Ontarians who are keen to learn about the fascinating animals, plants, and fungi that call Canada’s soon-to-be national urban park home.

-The Biodiversity Institute of Ontario is assisting in species identification at the Ontario Bioblitz through the use of DNA Barcoding.
+The Biodiversity Institute of Ontario assisted in species identification at the Ontario Bioblitz 2013 through the use of DNA Barcoding.
 With DNA Barcoding, a small portion of an organism's DNA is analyzed and compared to the same piece of DNA in other specimens.
 This comparison helps us to identify patterns in the DNA and tell different species apart from one another.
 For more information, visit http://ibol.org/about-us/what-is-dna-barcoding/

 The Rouge BioBlitz 2012 brought together expert biologists, ecologists and naturalists to identify and record all the plants and animals they could find from 3pm on June 15 to 3pm on June 16 in Rouge Park, Toronto, Ontario, Canada.
 We also raised awareness of how Rouge Park is an important nature reserve for a wide range of flora and fauna in the Greater Toronto Area.